Pesukei dezimra: Origin

-The first source for pesukei dezimra is in the Babylonian Talmud, where it is described as non-obligatory (performed by some people but not others):
+The first source for pesuke dezimra is in the Babylonian Talmud, where it is described as non-obligatory (performed by some people but not others):

-Later commentaries explain what pesukei dezimra consists of: Rashi said it means psalms 148 and 150, Saadia Gaon said it means psalms 145, 148, 149, 150, while Menachem Meiri and Maimonides said it means all of psalms 145-150.
-Nowadays, it is customary for pesukei dezimra to include psalms 145-150 as well as several other psalms, recitations, and blessings before (Barukh she'amar) and after (Yishtabach) pesukei dezimra.
+Later commentaries explain what Hallel of pesuke dezimra consists of: Rashi said it means psalms 148 and 150, Saadia Gaon said it means psalms 147-150, while Menachem HaMeiri (d.
+1375) and Maimonides in Mishneh Torah, Hilchot Tefilah 7:12 said it meant all of psalms 145-150.
+Nowadays, it is customary for pesuke dezimra to include psalms 145-150 as well as several other psalms, recitations, and blessings before Barukh she'amar and after Yishtabach as pesuke dezimra.

-Elsewhere, the Talmud states that a person should praise God first and only afterwards begin their prayer.
+Elsewhere, the Talmud states that a person should praise God and only afterwards begin prayer.
 Opinions differ as to which praise is referred to: the first three blessings of the Amidah, the Shema blessings, or to pesukei dezimra.

 For a long time, these prayers remained optional.
 Eventually, pesukei dezimra were incorporated into all standard Jewish prayer services.
 Maimonides taught that prayer should be recited in an upbeat mood, slowly, and wholeheartedly, and that rushing through them (as many who recite them daily do) defeats their purpose.

-Rashi commented Talmud Berakhot 4b that "Three times" is prayer that is psalm 145 is personal Jewish prayer what is said three times a day.
-Rashi considered that singing of three psalms 145, 148, 150 in the morning is Jewish personal prayer (not communal).
-Maimonides considered the same, that communal prayer begins just starting from Kaddish and Shema.
+Rashi commented on Talmud Berakhot 4b:16 that the prayer that Jews are required to say thrice daily to be assured a place in the World to Come is Psalm 145.
+Rashi considered that singing of three psalms 145, 148, 150 in the morning is required of Jewish personal prayer (not communal).
+Maimonides considered the same, and that communal prayer begins just starting from the Kaddish and Shema.